JulietteArchambeau/GOPredEvalPinpin/README.md

 The code (`.qmd` and `Rmd` files) used to generate the following reports can be found in the folder `/reports`.

--   [0_FormattingPopulationCoordinatesElevationClimateData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/0_FormattingPopulationCoordinatesElevationClimateData.html) Checking population information (coordinates and elevation data) from different sources - Extracting climatic data with ClimateDT - Calculating the average of the climatic variables across time periods of interest.
+-   [0_FormattingPopulationCoordinatesElevationClimateData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/0_FormattingPopulationCoordinatesElevationClimateData.html) Checking population information (coordinates and elevation data) from different sources - Extracting climatic data with the [Climate Downscaling Tool (ClimateDT)](https://www.ibbr.cnr.it/climate-dt/) - Calculating the average of the climatic variables across time periods of interest.

--   [1_FormattingGenomicData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/1_FormattingGenomicData.html) Formatting and filtering of the genomic data and imputation of missing data.
+-   [1_FormattingGenomicData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/1_FormattingGenomicData.html) Formatting and filtering of the genomic data, checking SNPs position on the genome, imputation of missing data.

 -   [2_CommonGardenData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/2_CommonGardenData.html).
-Extracting climatic data from ClimateDT and calculating the mean climate in each common garden between the planting date and the measurement date.
+Extracting climatic data from [ClimateDT](https://www.ibbr.cnr.it/climate-dt/) at the location of the common gardens and calculating the mean climate in each common garden between the planting date and the measurement date.

--   [3_CheckingPastFutureClimatesPopulationLocations.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/3_CheckingPastFutureClimatesPopulationLocations.html) Checking past and future climatic values at the population locations.
+-   [3_CheckingPastFutureClimatesPopulationLocations.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/3_CheckingPastFutureClimatesPopulationLocations.html) Checking differences in past and future climatic values at the locations of the populations.

 -   [4_ReduncancyAnalysis_VariancePartionning_IdentificationCandidateSNPs.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/4_ReduncancyAnalysis_VariancePartionning_IdentificationCandidateSNPs.html) Selection of the climatic variables, variance partitioning and identification of the candidate SNPs using Redundancy analysis (RDA) (approach developed in [Capblancq et al. 2018](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12906) and [Capblancq and Forester 2021](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13722)).